ctdesign/meetup-checklist/README.md

 - When speakers are confirmed ensure you

 ## The speakers
-- Ensure once you have found people interested in speakers that you
+- Ensure once you have found people interested in speakers that you clearly confirm via email
 - Send a regular email updating them on important details (like attendee numbers)
 - Send a photo of the room and give details on the space available
 - Ask them to send you copies of their slides and run from one computer if possible (to minimise disruption from change overs)